linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/Lecture Notes/Lecture 16 How Much Should a Firm Borrow Part I.md

 # Taxes

 - Limits were placed on the deductibility of interest at $30\%$ of income (defined as EBITDA) in 2017

-$\circ$  This has been repealed as part of the CARES act legislation
+- This has been repealed as part of the CARES act legislation
-○ With interest rates currently low, few companies would have hit this constraint
+- With interest rates currently low, few companies would have hit this constraint

 Due to the Corona virus, poor earnings may have made this constraint "bite" more quickly for some companies